 4. Signal confirmation

-Foreign exchange indicators can be used to confirm the trading signals provided by other technical analysis tools.
+Forex indicators can be used to confirm the trading signals provided by other technical analysis tools.
 For example, when prices form trend lines or patterns, indicators can be used to verify the sustainability of such trends and increase the reliability of transactions.

-However, it should be noted that foreign exchange indicators are not entirely accurate and reliable.
+However, it should be noted that forex indicators are not entirely accurate and reliable.
 The market is often influenced by multiple factors, and indicators are only a part of them.
 Therefore, relying solely on indicators for trading is not enough, and comprehensive analysis and judgment need to be combined with other factors.